 Researcher and Veitch Historian

-Caradoc Doy is an experienced horticulturist with about 25 years experience.
-He is based in the small estuary town of Topsham, near Exeter in Devonshire, England.
+Caradoc Doy is an experienced horticulturist with more than 25 years experience.
+He is based in the small estuary town of Topsham, near Exeter.

-Caradoc is available for hire to give personalised plant and garden advice for private clients or the garden trade.
-His advice is sought for creating planting plans as well as general advice for the best plants to grow in various aspects of a client's garden and where to find them.
+Caradoc's advice is sought after for creating planting plans as well as general advice for the best plants to grow in various aspects of a garden and where to find them.

 Caradoc travels widely to give talks and lectures of various gardening subjects and is an authority on the history of plants introduced during the Victorian period, particularly relating to the Veitch Nurseries of Exeter and Chelsea.

 Caradoc has been growing olive trees for over 25 years and has brought a unique olive variety into cultivation known as The Peace Olive, Olea europaea 'Peace.'
 He has gained useful experience on the growing of olive trees in the British Isles which he is happy to share with others and is the subject of one of his gardening talks.